musictopography/musictopography.github.io/Milan_1958_1962_pmm/README.md

-# <a href="https://musictopography.github.io/Milan_1958_1962_mmm/Milan_1958_1962_mmm.html"> Type-Token Ratio (TTR) Jane Eyre Italian Translations</a>
+# <a href="https://musictopography.github.io/Milan_1958_1962_mmm/Milan_1958_1962_pmm.html"> Music Memory Map (MMM) Milan 1958-1962: Music Topography of a City</a>

-This repository contains an R code for creating an interactive web map using the ggplot2 and plotly libraries.
-The line plot displays multiple lines from a CSV dataset, allowing users to interactively explore the data.
+This repository contains an R code for creating an interactive web map using leaflet libraries.
+This iteration of the map features geolocalized network graphs which shows the connections between performers' birthplaces and the milanese venues where they performed during the time considered.
+The graphs where created in Gephi, then exported and converted in .shp files using QGIS.

-Features

-Displays multiple lines on a single plot
-Interactive tooltips to show data values on hover Supports zooming, panning, and other interactive features Vertical lines for each data point
-Chapter numbers displayed on the x-axis
-Requirements

-Make sure you have the following libraries installed in your R environment:

-ggplot2
-plotly

-Usage

-Clone this repository or download the R code file.
-Set the appropriate path to your dataset CSV file in the code (dataset <- read.csv("path/to/your/dataset.csv")).
-Run the code in an R environment or editor.
-The resulting interactive line plot will be displayed in the R graphics device.

-Customization

-You can customize the plot by modifying the code:

-Adjust the color palette for the lines by modifying the color_palette variable.
-Change the title and subtitle of the plot using the labs() function.
-Modify the theme settings to change the appearance of the plot.
-Feel free to experiment and tailor the code to your specific requirements.
+Data

+The repository contains all the .shp and .csv files required for compiling the map.

+Funding

+The creation of the script and of the video library was supported by AIUCD Small Grants 2022.

 License